Some of our favorite photos of the Suzuki School founder, Martha Holvik

 Jennifer Wagaman received her Master of Music degree at the University of Northern Iowa in flute music performance.
 She completed her BA at Luther College, majoring in flute performance and music management.
 Jennifer teaches flute at the Preucil School of Music in Iowa City and for the Cedar Rapids Symphony School.
 She directs a Flute Camp yearly in August for interested flute students, including beginners through intermediate.
 Jennifer taught for the UNI Suzuki School until summer, 2012.

-Cara Keidel Schmidt, a Cedar Falls native, began playing the violin with the UNI Suzuki school at the age of 3.
+Cara Keidel Schmidt, a Cedar Falls native, began playing the violin with the UNI Suzuki School at the age of 3.
 She played in both NIJO and NIYO and was also a member of the advanced violin group Fiddlesticks.
 At the University of Northern Iowa, she studied with Frederick Halgedahl.
 Cara has taught with the Suzuki program 2008-2012 and continues to further her Suzuki education by attending Suzuki Teacher Training institutes every summer.
-She has taken Teacher Training courses with Ed Kreitman and Ed Sprunger.
+She has taken Teacher Training courses with Ed Kreitman and Ed Springer.
 She is also a member of the Waterloo Cedar Falls Symphony and enjoys playing for weddings and other events with her string quartet.
-Her other hobbies include cooking, baking, cross-stitching, yard work/gardening, and spending time with her husband Spencer, son Joshuar and Labrador/Doberman puppy Hunter and cat Oliver.
+Her other hobbies include cooking, baking, cross-stitching, yard work/gardening, and spending time with her son Joshua.